 The simple solution in three easy steps

-1. Taken easily absorbable magnesium like magnesium glycinate.
+1. Taken easily absorbable magnesium like magnesium citrate.
 Increase the magnesium until you get loose stools, then back off on the dose.
-This is usually 400 to 600 mg of magnesium glycinate per day.
+This is usually 800 to 1000 mg of magnesium citrate per day.
 The absorption rate of magnesium glycinate may be as high as 40%.
 Do not use magnesium oxide.
 Magnesium Oxide may only have absorption rate of 4%.

 2. Avoid xenoestrogens.
 Get a list of tried-and-true xenoestrogens use in our practice since 1999.
 Also get a list of recommended products which are devoid of xenoestrogens.
 It is not easy to find products that are devoid of xenoestrogens.
 I looked at 500 shampoos and only found three that were xenoestrogen free.
 Buy a bottle of Progestelle and get a list of xenoestrogens and also a recommended list of products to use that are free of xenoestrogens.